Global Well-Posedness of Displacement Monotone Degenerate Mean Field Games Master Equations: Introduction

 It is not hard to see that adding an additional idiosyncratic Brownian noise (with a constant intensity) would result in essentially the same analysis as the one present in this manuscript.
 The Pontryagin principle used here is very similar in spirit to the analysis on the deterministic Hamiltonian system in \cite{TwoAuthor2022}, however, the results there (as they rely both on the separable Hamiltonian and potential game structure) cannot imply our results if $\beta=0$.
 Therefore, the results of our manuscript unify and generalize the results of \cite{TwoAuthor2022} and \cite{FourAuthor} significantly.

 The structure of the rest of the paper is simple.
 In Section \ref{sec:2} we present some notations and the necessary assumptions on the data.
-Section \ref{sec:3} contains the classical semi-concavity estimates and convexity results for the master function.
+Section \ref{sec:3} contains the classical semi-concavity estimates and convexity results for the master field (i.e. the candidate solution to the master equation).
 Here we discuss the propagation of the displacement monotonicity and its consequences as well.
 Section \ref{sec:4} contains the technical results on the representation formula for $\pa_{\mu x}V$ which yields the crucial a priori $W_1$-Lipschitz estimate for $\pa_x V$.
 Section \ref{sec:5} contains a by now standard argument describing how to extend the local in time well-posedness theory for the master equation, in case of sufficient a priori estimates.